pixel228s/Forum/README.md

 --xUnit/Moq
 ---

-⚙️ Setup Instructions
+==Setup Instructions==

-⚠️ appsettings.json and other secrets are ignored in version control for security reasons.
+appsettings.json and other secrets are ignored in version control for security reasons.

 1. Clone the Repo
 git clone https://github.com/pixel228s/Forum.git